arkency/posts/posts/2016-02-09-where-and-why-im-still-using-rails.md

 I'm yet to find an alternative to Rails which is so productivity-oriented.

-There's the whole issue with rails-dependent gems.
+There's the whole issue with the rails-dependent gems.
 There are some which are more easy to remove/replace when needed - like [Devise](https://github.com/plataformatec/devise).
 While, there are some crazy gems which introduce huge coupling and are harder to replace (in my experience).
 This is the border for me.
 If I'm tempted to introduce some heavily-coupled gems then it's time to slow down and do it the non-rails way.

 Yes, the Rails patterns make the code difficult to maintain in the long run.
 But in the shorter perspective they're just hard to replicate in other environments.
+I can't be faster with other tooling.
+There's obviously the skills bias here - I'm fast with Rails, so I'm going to stick with what I know.
+But that's the point of this post - to show you that if you're fast with Rails then you can enjoy staying with Rails for longer.

-My approach of starting with Rails is based on the understanding that code is not set in stone.
+**My approach of starting with Rails is based on the understanding that code is not set in stone**.
 You can change it later.

 You can decouple your app from the framework step by step and [I wrote a whole book about it](http://rails-refactoring.com).